It’s my birthday, shout HOORAY!

 After the attacks I mentioned at the beginning of this post, we, as a nation, mostly moved on and got on with life.
 We didn’t pass new laws to violate the Constitutionally guaranteed rights of the citizens (which we claimed were why “they” hated us in the first place) to make some people feel better.
 We didn’t start any wars.
 We didn’t spend trillions of dollars on changes affecting our daily lives in order to keep us “safe.”
 We mourned our losses and pushed forward with life.

-Until that happens--until we, as a nation, simply get on with life--we'll continue to sacrifice our rights, freedoms, and liberties for hollow promises of security.
-We'll continue to respond from places of fear and anger while the world we actually live in crumbles around us from lack of attention.
+Until that happens–until we, as a nation, simply get on with life–we’ll continue to sacrifice our rights, freedoms, and liberties for hollow promises of security.
+We’ll continue to respond from places of fear and anger while the world we actually live in crumbles around us from lack of attention.

 A Rumination on Science and Education